Common Ground Ecovillage Farm

-We view all of the Common Ground land as an integrated ecological system with opportunities for producing food and materials throughout.
-These opportunities range from kitchen gardens to row crops, from pastures to orchards, from forest-grown mushrooms & medicinal plants to selective timber harvesting.
+We view the Common Ground land as an integrated ecological system that offers abundant opportunities for food production.
+These opportunities range from kitchen gardens to row crops, from pastures to orchards, to forest-grown mushrooms & medicinal plants.
 Even our village landscaping will incorporate food-producing plants.

-The mission statement for the Common Ground Farm & Forest is to:
+The mission statement for the Common Ground Farm is to:

 Establish and nurture an integrated agrarian system which sustains and is sustained by the Common Ground community, restores and protects the land, and provides learning experiences.